sandover/sandover.github.io/content/index.md

 I’ve spent my career working every side of the software creation process: conceptual invention, UI design, interaction design, frontline software engineering, software architecture and planning, management of software teams, product management, and product strategy.
 I’m a generalist.

-Large language models are transforming this craft.
+Large language models are transforming the software craft.
 This is exciting, and it’s going to lead to good things.

 [Strike Valley Studio](https://www.strikevalley.studio) is an expression of that excitement and optimism.
 I started this practice to help companies see around corners and build for the future.

 If you want to:
-- use software to solve a problem
+- use software to solve a problem -- rapidly
-- rebuild a software team or production process
+- retool a software team or production process
-- train your product or engineering team for the next era of software creation
+- coach your product or engineering team for the next era of software creation

 ...reach out to me.